thomasundo2/Prime/README.md

 - Thomas (Architect)
 - Pedro (Tester)

+## Lint Stage
+At this point, we have implemented basic arithmetic operator for integers and large intergers.
+Assignment operators are functional for intergers, large integers, and strings.

 ## Hello World Stage
 At this point, we have decided to limit our program to printing integers and strings.
 Return statements are also included.